c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 		}
 ```

-- Copies  Friendlyname (current executable name) if it doesnt already exist to **/AppData/Roaming/** under the name of **svchost.exe** then creates a new ProcessStartInfo object that specifies the process to start and sets the appropriate properties for the process to run with elevated privileges.
+- Copies  Friendlyname (current executable name) if it doesn't already exist to **/AppData/Roaming/** under the name of **svchost.exe** then creates a new ProcessStartInfo object that specifies the process to start and sets the appropriate properties for the process to run with elevated privileges.

 ```cs
 private static void addLinkToStartup()